linked-db/linked-ql/site/guides.md

-# LinkedQL Guides
+# Core Guides

-This section helps you plug LinkedQL into a real application — whether your database lives locally, on a server, or across runtime boundaries.
+This section helps you plug LinkedQL into a real application — whether your database lives locally, on a server, or across a runtime boundary.

 Your final setup remains: one query interface, regardless of where your data lives.